ArgonDesign/alogic/doc/srams.md

      port to the enclosing entity.
-  1. Connect the `valid` signal of the created output register to the SRAM instance `ce` signal, and connect the other signals from the output register to the corresponging SRAM instance ports.
+  1. Connect the `valid` signal of the created output register to the SRAM instance `ce` signal, and connect the other signals from the output register to the corresponding SRAM instance ports.

 ### Lifting SRAMs